-- The Federal Data Protection Authority has developed tools for implementing regular supervision of the Federal Schengen Information System and Visa Information System authorities and carried out many supervisory activities, including yearly inspections at the Federal Schengen Information System enduser authorities.
-[Germany, 2020]. - The Data State Inspectorate organises SIS and VIS supervision within the Business Process Model and Notation a graphical representation for defining business processes in a business process model.
+• The Data State Inspectorate organises supervision of the Schengen and Visa Information Systems within the Business Process Model and Notation - a graphical representation for defining business processes in a business process model.
 Business Process Model and Notation allows employees to understand their responsibilities at each stage, as well as the entire process of supervision.
 [Latvia, 2023]